kingakisielinska/mObywatel-user-guide/Adding_documents/mobywatel.md

 The data stored on the smartphone is encrypted and signed with a certificate.
 The certificate also confirms the authenticity of the data.
 You get it when you activate the application - it is assigned only to you and only to your phone.

-Even if your phone is lost your data is safe - it is protected not only by encrypted data, but also by phone lock and password, which you choose when activating the application.
+Even if your phone is lost your data is safe - it is protected not only by encrypted data but also by phone lock and password, which you choose when activating the application.

 **Please note:**

 You **cannot** use mObywatel in a situation where the law requires you to show your ID card or passport (in a bank, at the airport, at a notary's, registering a SIM card, for example).

-You **cannot** use mObywatel if your ID card is not valid - it has been blocked due to theft or lost, for example.
+You **cannot** use mObywatel if your ID card is not valid - it has been blocked due to theft or loss, for example.

 # How to add an ID to mObywatel?